joelhooks/joelhooks-com/source/_posts/2013-08-18-configuring-dependency-injection-in-angularjs.markdown

 }(angular))
 ```

-As you can see, `provider` is much lower level.
+As you can see, `provider` is lower level.
 Explicit and verbose.
 The `$get` function
 is used by AngularJS internally for the injector.
 A provider is **required** to have a `$get`
 function.
 When using `factory` (and `service` as well) the `$get` function is defined for
 you.

 For all practical purposes you will likely never need to use `provider` unless you are a
 control freak.
 In most circumstances a `factory` or `service` will suffice, but it is nice
-to know that `provider` is there, if you needed that level of explicit control.
+to know that `provider` is there, if you needed that level of explicit control for some reason.

 ### A little trick for dynamic dependencies